Presidential Communications Office: Bureau of Communications Services

-Presidential Broadcast Staff - Radio Television Malacañang
+Presidential Broadcast Staff – Radio Television Malacañang

-Created by President Corazon C. Aquino under Executive Order No. 297 on July 25, 1987, the Presidential Broadcast Staff - Radio Television Malacañang is tasked to provide the necessary media services, video and audio, to the incumbent President, to document all official engagements, and to make available to the public accurate and relevant information on the activities, programs and pronouncements of the national leadership.
+Created by President Corazon C. Aquino under Executive Order No. 297 on July 25, 1987, the Presidential Broadcast Staff – Radio Television Malacañang is tasked to provide the necessary media services, video and audio, to the incumbent president, to document all official engagements, and to make available to the public accurate and relevant information on the activities, programs and pronouncements of the national leadership.

 The agency is involved in television coverage and documentation, news and public affairs syndication of all the activities of the President, either live or delayed telecast through government or private collaborating networks.

 Since February 13, 2023, the agency is under the control and supervision of the PCO in accordance with Bongbong Marcos' Executive Order No. 16 s.
 2023.
 The agency was under the Presidential Management Staff.

 Media networks

 There are two government-run television networks, namely the People's Television Network (PTV-4), and the Intercontinental Broadcasting Corporation (IBC-13).
-The Philippine Broadcasting Service (PBS) constitutes the government radio network.
-OPS still holds 20% minority stake in the Radio Philippines Network (RPN-9).
+The Presidential Broadcast Service-Bureau of Broadcast Services (PBS-BBS) constitutes the government radio network.
+PCO still holds 20% minority stake in the Radio Philippines Network (RPN-9).

 IBC-13 and RPN-9 were sequestered by the Presidential Commission on Good Government after the fall of the Marcos dictatorship.
 However, plans are being made to privatize IBC-13 and RPN-9 within two years to raise money.
 According to the 2009 report of the Presidential Commission on Good Government (PCGG), IBC-13 is valued at PHP 3.074 billion while RPN-9 is valued at PHP 1.3 billion.